 Remember that?
 It’s the story of Joshua.
 This is a three-way mashup!
 Elijah’s story mixed with Moses’ story mixed with Joshua’s story.
 At least: that’s what the people are thinking.

 And they are justified, really.
 Because they’ve seen it before: some guy would go into the desert and start preaching seditious sermons against the government.
 He would gather an army, and when the time was right, he would say, “guess what, everybody?
 I’m the Messiah!
 We’re going to tear down the corrupt system and create a truly holy Kingdom!”
-Then he would try to take over Jerusalem, and the Romans would catch him and kill him.
-It happened several times.
+Then he would try to take over Jerusalem, the Romans would catch him and smother him with a pillow —

 So to a lot of the people, John looks like another one of these seditious Messiah types.
 He looks like he is purifying a holy army for service to God.